How to Use the L-Fence

-Build a simple tablesaw fence accessory that handles a wide variety of joinery cuts
+This simple-to-make tablesaw fence accessory handles a wide variety of joinery cuts.

 Outfitting a tablesaw with jigs and auxiliary fences is a common way to increase this workshop mainstay’s capabilities.
 Connecticut Valley School of Woodworking Director Bob Van Dyke’s simple L-fence simplifies the cutting of rabbets, tenons, patterns, and much more.
 Van Dyke’s fence is nothing more than two boards fastened along their edges at a right angle.
 One side is then clamped flat against the rip fence; the other piece extends horizontally—slightly elevated above the saw table—for a workpiece or template to ride against.
 It’s easy to build and invaluable in the workshop.